foundations-software-engineering/clue-board-game/README.md

 # Clue-Less the Board Game

-This repository is for the Johns Hopkins University course "Foundations of Software Enginerring", 605.401.
+This repository is for the Johns Hopkins University course "Foundations of Software Engineering", 605.401.

 ## Members
 * Jerrold Vincent